eivindsimonsen/discord-clone/README.md

 Project is: _in-progess_ / _complete_ /

 - The project is considered finished, as the vast size of the website is to much work for me to complete now by myself.
 I am happy with the home page being created, however it is not fully responsive.
-I will move on to smaller projects.
+I will move on to smaller projects for now.
 Might come back at some point to finish the responsiveness of the home page.

 ## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement: